-The art of typography at first looks really straightforward: choose a typeface, fiddle with the size and perhaps alter the colour.
-The truth is that there's so much more to effective typesetting than that.
+The art of typography, at first, looks pretty straightforward: choose a typeface, fiddle with the size and perhaps alter the colour, right?
+Wrong.
+The truth is, there's so much more to effective typesetting than that.

 Typography is an almost invisible art form; if successful, the care and attention put into setting type on a page will melt away effortlessly, leaving the content front and foremost in the eye of the reader.
 As a discipline it's really an act of facilitation – that is to say that it exists to help make the words and meaning the focus, providing a platform for it to shine through.